OpenDSA/OpenDSA/RST/en/Glossary.rst

    factorial
       The factorial function is defined as :math:`f(n) = n f(n-1)` for :math:`n > 0`.

+   file processing
+      The domain with Computer Science that deals with processing data stored on a :term:`disk drive` (in a file), or more broadly, dealing with data stored on any :term:`peripheral storage` device.
+      Two fundamental properties make dealing with data on a peripheral device different from dealing with data in main
+      memory:
+      (1) Reading/writing data on a peripheral storage device is far slower than reading/writing data to main memory (for example, a typical disk drive is about a million times slower than :term:`RAM`).
+      (2) All I/O to a peripheral device is typically in terms of a :term:`block` of data (for example, nearly all disk drives do all I/O in terms of blocks of 512 bytes).

    file structure
       The organization of data on :term:`peripheral storage`,